EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/05-Build-Copilot/index.md

     - Map Your Data: Identify how your data schema aligns with the existing functions.
     - Modify Functions: Adjust or rewrite functions to query and process your data appropriately, ensuring that the AI services can accurately interpret and respond based on your dataset.

-In this section, you will add an AI copilot to the _Invoice Pilot_ application using Python, the GenAI capabilities of Azure Database for PostgreSQL - Flexible Server, and the Azure AI extension.
-Using the AI-validated data, the copilot will use RAG to provide insights and answer questions about vendor contract performance and invoicing accuracy, serving as an intelligent assistant for Invoice Pilot's users.
-Here's what you will accomplish:
+In this section, you will explore how an AI copilot has been integrated into the _Invoice Pilot_ application using Python, the GenAI capabilities of Azure Database for PostgreSQL - Flexible Server, and the Azure AI extension.
+Using the AI-validated data, the copilot leverages RAG to provide insights and answer questions about vendor contract performance and invoicing accuracy, serving as an intelligent assistant for Invoice Pilot's users.
+Here's what you will examine:

-- [ ] Explore the API codebase
+- [ ] Explore the API codebase and framework provider architecture
-- [ ] Review the RAG design
+- [ ] Review the RAG design implementation
-- [ ] Leverage LangChain Orchestration
+- [ ] Understand LangChain & AgentFramework orchestration through the provider interface
-- [ ] Implement and test the Chat endpoint
+- [ ] Examine the Chat endpoint implementation and testing approach
-- [ ] Refine the copilot prompt using standard prompt engineering techniques
+- [ ] Analyze how the copilot prompt has been refined using standard prompt engineering techniques
-- [ ] Add and test the Copilot Chat UI component
+- [ ] Review the Copilot Chat UI component integration

-Following these steps will transform your application into a powerful AI-enhanced platform capable of executing advanced generative AI tasks and providing deeper insights from your data.
+Notice how these implementation steps have transformed the application into a powerful AI-enhanced platform capable of executing advanced generative AI tasks and providing deeper insights from your data through a flexible framework provider system that supports both LangChain and AgentFramework.

 ## What are copilots?